 Simple, Rustic Holiday Decor

 Many people are embracing a holiday season more focused on the family and less focused on consumerism and excessive spending.
-As a nod to the Christmas traditions of the past, many are also choosing to utilize simple and rustic holiday decor that is both energy efficient and easy to put up and take down.
-Plus, simple holiday traditions like creating homemade Christmas tree ornaments from a mixture of flour, salt, and water and fun family activities like building a gingerbread house or watching holiday-themed movies together are far more likely to leave an impression and become lasting memories than an excessive number of holiday decorations.
+As a nod to the Christmas traditions, many are also choosing to utilize simple and rustic holiday decor that is both energy efficient and easy to put up and take down.
+Simple holiday traditions like creating homemade Christmas tree ornaments from a mixture of flour, salt, and water and fun.
+Family activities like building a gingerbread house or watching holiday-themed movies together are also great options These choices are far more likely to leave lasting memories than an excessive number of holiday decorations.